IQA Queries: Best Practices

 This option is used to ensure the query does not return duplicate rows with the same data, but it can cause the query to take longer to process.
 It should only be enabled when there are no other means to avoid duplicate rows, such as using source relations (joins) or filters.

-Avoid overuse of the Subtotal option
+Avoid overuse of the Group By option

-The Subtotal option in a Display column is useful for creating expandable categories in your query results.
+The Group By option in a Display column is useful for creating expandable categories in your query results.
 However, the option can potentially slow down the query response time, so use it judiciously.
 When using this option, make sure to run the query and ensure that the response time is adequate.

 Avoid displaying large text columns